matthias-reis/carda-gatsby/content/articles/2022/12/bank-myna-interview-en.md

 title: Bank Myna Singer Maud
 subTitle: '"There are exciting times ahead of us!"'
 seoTitle: Interview with Bank Myna singer Maud – Paris post-rock
 description: '"There are exciting times ahead of us!" says Bank Myna singer Maud.
 Here is why.'
 excerpt: Bank Myna singer Maud texted me to ask me about an interview.
 That's when I first came in contact with their music.
 When I listened to their songs, it felt a bit like coming home or arriving at some place I had missed for a long time.
 Kind of like something that's been apart for quite a while is now whole and put into place again.
 image: https://storage.googleapis.com/cardamonchai-media/2022-12-21/bank-myna-jpeg-imagine-080808_111717_1200_919/640.webp
-copyrigt: Bank Myna
+copyright: Bank Myna
 ogImage: https://storage.googleapis.com/cardamonchai-media/2022-12-21/bank-myna-og-jpg-imagine-080808_101616_1200_628/640.webp
 labels:
   - Bank Myna